5-Alpha Reductase Inhibitors for Benign Prostatic Hyperplasia

 How Well It Works

-Most men who use 5-alpha reductase inhibitors report about a 3-point decrease in their American Urologic Association (AUA) symptom index.
-This change represents a noticeable improvement in symptoms.1 5-alpha reductase inhibitors also decrease the risk of complications, such as being unable to urinate (urinary retention), and make it less likely that you will need surgery.2
+5-alpha reductase inhibitors also decrease the risk of complications, such as being unable to urinate (urinary retention).
+And they make it less likely that you will need surgery.2

-It may take 6 to 12 months before symptom improvement is noticeable.
+It may take 6 to 12 months before you notice that your symptoms have improved.

 Side effects may include: